 Key Numbers

-Renewable energy provides a pathway to energy justice.
+Renewable energy provides a pathway to energy security.

 Across Canada, remote communities rely on diesel fuel to heat and power their homes.
 This reliance creates local health, environmental, and economic inequities for these communities.